 Caregiver Perspective: Understanding Immunosuppression

-My husband, Lynn, began taking Ocrevus, to treat his primary-progressive multiple sclerosis (PPMS) in March.
-As his caregiver, one of my responsibilities is to become familiar with his medications and associated risks.
-While Ocrevus holds great promise for individuals who have PPMS, the impact of having continuous autoimmunity as a consideration in living his life is significant as well.
+My husband, Lynn, began taking Ocrevus® (ocrelizumab), to treat his primary-progressive multiple sclerosis (PPMS) in March.
+As his caregiver, one of my responsibilities is to become familiar with his medicines and their risks.
+While Ocrevus holds great promise for people with PPMS, the impact of having continuous autoimmunity is a significant consideration.

 How Ocrevus works

-If you are unfamiliar with Ocrevus, you're probably not alone; it's relatively new.
-Individuals taking Ocrevus receive it every six months by infusion.
-It works by breaking down the B-cells in the immune system.
-The B and T cells work together to create antibodies to fight off invasions of bad guys trying to attack the “host’s” body.
-With MS, the B/T cell team doesn’t work correctly.
-Instead of just attacking the bad guys, they perceive their host’s body as being invaded by the enemy and attack.
+If you are unfamiliar with Ocrevus, you're probably not alone.
+People taking Ocrevus receive it every 6 months by infusion.
+It works by breaking down the B-cells in the immune system so they can no longer work.
+The B and T cells work together to create antibodies to fight off invasions of "bad guys" trying to attack the body.1,2

 Immunocompromised explained